timuruski/tamarillo/README.md

 A command line pomodoro/tomato timer.

-Currently this will just keep track of whether you are in the middle of a tomato or not.
+Currently this will just keep track of whether you are in the middle of a tomato.
 If you are it will display how much time remains.
 If you complete to the tomato without being interrupted, it will log it as completed for the day.
-If you interrupt the tomato it will prompt you to start a new one.

-Also provides a skinny API for putting tomato status into your shell prompt, including status and time remaining, and number of tomatoes completed for the day.

-Your tomatoes are stored in the `.tamarillo` user directory.
+You can also interrupt a tomato, which will freeze it for later analysis.

+It also makes it easy to includes the  current tomato status in your prompt.
+Tomatoes are stored in `~/.tamarillo` by default.

 ## Why Tamarillo?